kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/6-storage.md

 - Ultra Disk: For the most demanding, dataintensive workloads.
 Disks up to 64TB.

 ## File
+- Sharing: Share access to the Azure file storage across machines and provide acess to your on-premises infrastructure.
+- Managed: You don't have to worry about hardware or operating system.
+- Resilient: Network and power outages won't affect your storage.

+### Scanario
+- Hybrid: Supplement or replace your existing on-premises file storage solution.
+- Lift and shift: Move your existing file storages and related services to Azure.

 ## Archive
+- Requirement: Policies, legislation and recovery can be requirements for archiving data.
+These can be very large amounts of data.
+- Lowest Price: The archive tier is the lowest price for storage on Azure.
+A few dollars a month can get you terabytes of space.
+- Features: Durable, encrypted and stable.
+Perfectly suited for data that is accessed infrequently.
+- Free Up Premium Storage: With cheap archive storage you can free up your more premium on-premisies storage.
+- Secure: Fully secure to allow for any personal data such as financial records, medical data and more.
+- Blob: Archive storage is blob storage, so the same tools will work for both.

 ## Storage Redundancy